bakgaard/Stories/Tales of Plaisir/The White and the Gray.md

 A quick nod let him know to continue.

-“If we find the reason for them to be there…” he continued without finishing, letting the seed plant themself.
+“If we find the reason for them to be there…” he continued without finishing, letting the seed plant itself.

 “...we get rid of the addicts” Calu’ finished, as he snapped his fingers, pointing at Natalis.
 “That sounds like a solid plan”.